-The MPS and the National Centre for Domestic Violence announced a new partnership that offers victims of domestic violence access to legal representation around the clock, 365 days a year.
+The MPS and the National Centre for Domestic Violence announced a new partnership that offers victims of domestic violence access to legal representation

 December 2008

 The MPS Policing Pledge was launched.
 It sets out the standards of service the public can expect from the MPS and is an enhanced version of the National Policing Pledge rolled out across the police service in England and Wales by the Home Office.